DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

           with_items:
             - curl
             - git

+##### 7.2 The Web Role

+Next step in our LAMP configuration is the installation of the Apache2 server.
+Under `roles/` create the `web/tasks/main.yml`

+The following code will tell our Ansible to install Apache2, configure it.
+It'll also add Apache2 to the startup service.

+        - name: install apache2 server
+          apt:
+            name: apache2
+            state: present

+        - name: update the apache2 server configuration
+          template:
+            src: web.conf.j2
+            dest: /etc/apache2/sites-available/000-default.conf
+            owner: root
+            group: root
+            mode: 0644

+        - name: enable apache2 on startup
+          systemd:
+            name: apache2
+            enabled: yes
+          notify:
+            - start apache2

 What if we don't have access to the documentation in the web?
 Ansible ships with the `ansible-doc` tool.
 We can access the documentation from the command line.